Matt Olson Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies allow the 10th-fewest home runs in baseball (75 total, one per game).
+- Phillies pitchers combine to surrender 77 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Suarez (1-2 with a 3.82 ERA and 35 strikeouts in 37 2/3 innings pitched) makes the start for the Phillies, his eighth of the season.
+- Nola makes the start for the Phillies, his 16th of the season.
+He is 6-5 with a 4.66 ERA and 93 strikeouts in 94 2/3 innings pitched.

-- In his most recent time out on Thursday, the left-hander threw seven scoreless innings against the Arizona Diamondbacks while surrendering four hits.
+- In his last time out on Thursday, the righty went 6 2/3 innings against the Arizona Diamondbacks, giving up four earned runs while surrendering six hits.

-- In seven games this season, the 27-year-old has a 3.82 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.